-Stocks are lower this morning as earnings continue to come in.
-Bonds and MBS are up.
+Stocks are lower this morning after bad inflation data out of the UK.
+Bonds and MBS are down.

 The big event today will be the FOMC minutes which will be released around 2:00 pm.
 The bond market had been hoping for a Fed pivot, which has been at least partly behind the decrease in rates since mid-June.
 The minutes may shed some light the Fed’s thinking here, although the Fed-speak has poured a lot of cold water on that forecast.

 Retail sales were flat MOM in July, according to Census.
 Ex-vehicles they rose 0.4% and ex-vehicles and gas they rose 0.7%.
 On a year-over-year basis, retail sales rose 10.2%.
 Note that retail sales are not adjusted for inflation, so on an inflation-adjusted basis they are really up small year-over-year.

 Mortgage applications fell by 2.3%, according to the MBA.
 Refinances fell by 5%, while purchases fell by 1%.
 “Mortgage application activity was lower last week, with overall applications declining over two percent to their lowest level since 2000,” said Joel Kan, MBA Associate Vice President of Economic and Industry Forecasting.
 “Home purchase applications continued to be held down by rapidly drying up demand, as high mortgage rates, challenging affordability and a gloomier outlook of the economy kept buyers on the sidelines.”